Which States Allow Online Drivers Education?

 Florida

-All first-time drivers must successfully complete the Florida DATA drug and alcohol course before applying for a Florida learner’s permit.
+Online drivers ed is allowed in Florida!
+All first-time drivers must successfully complete the 4-Hour Traffic Law and Substance Abuse Education (TLSAE) course (also known as the Drug and Alcohol course or DATA course) before applying for a Florida learner’s permit.
 Applicants must be at least 15 years old.

 Georgia

-As mandated by Joshua’s Law (Senate Bill 226), all 16 years olds applying for a Class D driver’s license must complete a Georgia Driver Education course and a total of 40 hours of supervised driving.
-Any Georgia student who does not complete an approved driver education course must wait until they are 17 years old to become eligible for a Class D driver’s license.
+Georgia accepts online drivers ed.
+As mandated by Joshua’s Law (Senate Bill 226), all 16- and 17-year olds applying for a Class D driver’s license must complete a 30-hour Georgia Driver Education course and 40 hours of supervised driving..

 Idaho